 Notably, PIP in Texas doesn’t cover property and vehicle damages or theft.
 The coverage doesn’t address any damages to another party’s property and won’t pay for medical expenses and lost wages beyond the coverage limits.

 Most car crashes leave victims confused, and you may not be well enough to begin following up your personal injury TX claim.
 In this case, you need a reliable attorney specialized in family-oriented PIP cases.
-Thompson Law Injury Lawyers can help you get the deserved financial buffer in good time to aid recovery.
+Thompson Law can help you get the deserved financial buffer in good time to aid recovery.

-Thompson Law, one of Dallas’ most reputable law firms, boasts a tremendous success rate in personal injury TX cases.
+Thompson Law, one of Texas’ most reputable law firms, boasts a tremendous success rate in personal injury cases.
 What’s more, we are available around the clock, and you’ll have a qualified lawyer working your case in 15 minutes after reaching out.
 We thrive in sharing the success of our customers.
 That is why you will get a free case review from us, and you only pay us if we win.

 Call us at (844) 308-8180 today, and we will begin working on your case immediately.